From Friends in “Low Places”

 Given that the system will disassemble well before compression is complete, an accurate symmetrical implosion is not really a necessity.
 Simply imploding the fissile material at a high rate even if imperfectly (that is, without a true plane or cylindrical shock wave), could produce the necessary rapid compression.
 For this to work, the fissile material would have to be fairly close to critical at the beginning of the implosion since an imperfect implosion would create unacceptable distortions if the compression factor were very large.
 As noted earlier in the discussion on nuclear testing, manufacturing a device that is close to critical is extremely hazardous and itself requires substantial sophistication.

-Posted by Gordon Duff, Senior Editor on May 22, 2014, With 4136 Reads Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on May 22, 2014, With 4210 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.